Devoodie/myBlog/mdbook/src/blog/welcome.md

 # Welcome To My Blog!
 ### Introduction
 Hiya!
-My name is Devante, or Devooty depending on who you are, and I am an aspiring computer scientists and Software Engineer.
+My name is Devante, or Devooty depending on who you are, and I am an aspiring Computer Scientist and Software Engineer.
 My primary interest is in embedded systems, but I'm currently working as a Systems Administrator.
-This is my blog where I will be posting and journaling my computer science journey.
+This is my blog where I will be posting and journaling my Computer Science journey.
 That being said, please do not take any of what is being posted as fact.
-This is simply my thoughts, emotions, and log of process to becoming a software engineer.
+This is simply my thoughts, emotions, and log of process to becoming a Software Engineer.
 ### Content
 You may see things like a webserver in a random language im experimenting in *(zig below)*:
 ```